raghad1912/openCV-to-make-real-time-face-detection/README.md

 # use openCV to make real time face detection

+## introduction:
+### openCV is a open source library for computer vision , image and video processing   and a lot of things .
+### openCV support a number of programming language like python , C++ , java ,etc
+### i will use openCV with python

 #### first of all you must install python , if you don't ,so go to this link [install python on windows(pycharm IDE)](https://www.guru99.com/how-to-install-python.html)

 #### go to terminal option  that in pycharm ( at the bottom ) and write this command :